Day 58 – Thursday, May 16th Las Vegas to Chicago

 This would keep Marg amused, as did the Baileys which had subliminally, or otherwise been planted in Marg’s consciousness.
 Else, she was watered out.

-There was a long list of Bier I did not want to drink.
-The cans had something familiar.
+There was a long list of tap Bier I did not want to drink.
+The can list had something familiar.

 Son of Juice (Maplewood Brewing, Chicago IL) at 6.3% was had two nights ago at Pizzeria Uno.